mikee47/HardwareSPI/README.rst

 The :cpp:class:`HSPI::StreamAdapter` provides support for streaming of data to/from memory devices.

-This would be used, for example, to transfer content to or from a :cpp:class:`FileStream` or :cpp:class:`FlashMemoryStream` to SPI RAM asynchronously.
+This would be used, for example, to transfer content to or from a :cpp:class:`FileStream` or :cpp:type:`FlashMemoryStream` to SPI RAM asynchronously.

 Supported devices must inherit from :cpp:class:`HSPI::MemoryDevice`.